 20. Smoke on the Water – Deep Purple

 Although touting a similar vibe as Cream’s “Sunshine of Your Love,” this classic Deep Purple track, “Smoke on the Water,” utilizes different parts outside of the iconic main lick.
 Fortunately, the riff’s changes are quicker than those in the verses and chorus, making it smooth-sailing after you learn it.
+This song is also on our list of the best classic rock songs of all time!

 21. Knockin’ on Heaven’s Door – Bob Dylan